Shubhamg2595/GSIV20_Shubham_Gupta/README.md

 - npm start

-Note: Before starting the application, please add api-key received from the 'The Movie DataBase' in 'api-keys' file.
+Note: Before starting the application, please add api-key received from the 'The Movie DataBase' in 'src/api-keys' file.

 Upcoming updates